bendeutsch/minetest-thirsty/README.md

 A Minetest mod that adds a "thirst" mechanic.

-Version: 0.2.1
+Version: 0.3.0

+License:
-License: LGPL 2.1 or later
+  Code: LGPL 2.1 or later
+  Textures: CC-BY-SA

 Report bugs or request help on the forum topic.